2019 Knoxville Nationals Wednesday Event Schedule

 • Trade Show opens in the Grand Show Barn.

-• Autograph sessions at the Trostle Garage until 3:00 p.m. inside of the National Sprint Car Hall of Fame and Museum.
+• Autograph session featuring Skylar Prochaska, Danny Lasoski, and Mason Daniel at the Trostle Garage inside of the National Sprint Car Hall of Fame and Museum.

 12:00 p.m.